TaylorGKelley/portfolio-v2/README.md

 This website is to act as my resume for potential job offers 🙃

 ### The Second version
 It is the second version of portfolios I have made, as the first version was a very simple, a single page with vanilla JS made 2 years ago.
-This code was lost as it was not stored in github.
+Now I'm re-coding it in React.JS to show my progress in knowledge since starting out!